AnetaTexler/FaceBlit/README.md

 * Files with detected landmarks (.txt) and lookup tables (.bytes) for each style are located in *FaceBlit/app/src/main/res/raw*

 ## License
-Algorithm is not patented.
+The algorithm is not patented.
 The code is released under the public domain - feel free to use it for research or commercial purposes.

 ## Citing
 If you find _FaceBlit_ useful for your research or work, please use the following BibTeX entry.